2024–2025 Florida Citrus Production Guide: Asian Citrus Psyllid

 Nonbearing Trees

 Young trees are most susceptible to infection with CLas.
 The multiple flushes they produce throughout the year place them at greater risk of disease infection, compared to mature trees, because adult psyllids are attracted to new flush.
-Even without HLB, young trees in the field need to be protected for about 4 years from psyllids and leafminers to grow optimally.
+Even without HLB, young trees in the field need to be protected for about four years from psyllids and leafminers to grow optimally.
 Soil-applied systemic insecticides have historically provided the longest-lasting control of psyllids with the least impact on beneficial insects.
 Currently, three neonicotinoid (all group 4A mode of action) insecticides (imidacloprid, thiamethoxam, and clothianidin) and one group 28 insecticide (cyantraniliprole) are available for soil application to control ACP on young nonbearing trees.
 Because of the cost of the group 28 product, most use is presently restricted to 4A products.
 Depending on formulation, systemic insecticides are best applied to the soil, which is far more effective on young trees than foliar sprays.

-Due to restrictions on the amount of neonicotinoid insecticide products that can be used per growing season, the number of allowed applications in solid plantings of trees 5'–9' in height is greatly limited.
+Due to restrictions on the amount of neonicotinoid insecticide products that can be used per growing season, the number of allowed applications in solid plantings of trees 5–9 feet in height is greatly limited.
 It is also important to note that imidacloprid, thiamethoxam, and clothianidin share the same mode of action and are therefore not considered alternatives for rotation to prevent resistance.
 Foliar sprays of products with modes of action other than the ones used in drenches should be used between soil-drench applications to provide additional control of ACP and to help minimize pest selection for insecticide resistance development.

 Bearing Trees